zachlasiuk/arm-software-developers-ads/content/install-tools/gcc.md

 gcc-arm-_version_--mingw-w64-i686-arm-none-eabi.exe /S /P /R
 ```

 The zip package is a backup to Windows installer for those who cannot run the installer.
-You can unzip the package and then invoke it following instructions in the next section.
+You can unzip the package and then invoke the tools directly.

-To use `gdb python build` (`arm-none-eabi-gdb-py`), you must install 32 bit
-`python2.7` irrespective of 32 or 64 bit Windows.
-You can get the package from [here](https://www.python.org/download/).

 ## Setting up product license